-Update 1 June 2017: Read my second post on acceptance testing for an easier way to set up the test environment – Learn Acceptance Testing Deeply
+Update 1 June 2017: Read my second post on acceptance testing for an easier way to set up the test environment – Acceptance Testing WordPress plugins

 As more and more organisations depend on Gravity Flow for business workflow automation the responsibility of ensuring reliability between releases is becoming increasingly important.
 One of the ways of ensuring that reliability is through automated acceptance testing.